adobe/alloy/CONTRIBUTING.md

 ## Bug Fix Process

-All submissions should come in the form of pull requests and need to be reviewed by the AEP Web SDK's Core team.
+Submit bug fixes via pull requests, to be reviewed by the AEP Web SDK's Core team.

+1. Create a pull request.
-Describe the bug you are fixing, and list the steps to reproduce it.
+2. Describe the bug, and provide steps to reproduce it.
+(More details on the PR process below)

 ## New Feature Process

-Every new feature change starts with a technical/prd document.
+New feature contributions start with a Concept Approval (CA) / Proposal document.

-If you are an internal contributor, start by creating a Wiki and reach out to the AEP Web SDK's Product team to discuss your proposal.
+- Internal Contributors: Create a Wiki page and engage with the AEP Web SDK's Product team to discuss your proposal.

-If you are an external contributor, start by creating a Github issue and describing your feature in details.
-Assign the ticket to https://github.com/jfkhoury.
+- External Contributors: Create a GitHub issue detailing your feature and assign the ticket to https://github.com/jfkhoury.

-#### Once the feature has been approved by Product, here what happens next:
+- No need for detailed architectural insights at this stage.

+#### Post Approval

+1. Add a thorough architecture and design proposal to a technical document.
+    - Seek assistance from the AEP Web SDK Engineering team for design input if necessary.
-- Add detailed architecture and design to the technical document.
-(This document will be shared with the doc writers at Adobe, so make it as detailed as possible)
+    - This document will be shared with Adobe's documentation writers, so ensure it's detailed.
-- Share your changes with the AEP Web SDK team for design discussions and approval.
+2. Share your CA and technical documents with the AEP Web SDK engineering team for further discussion and approval.
-- Once the design has been approved, you can go ahead and start the development work, while we share the technical doc with the writers for public documentation.
+    - A work session will be scheduled for a kickoff discussion.
+(Joe to set up)
+3. Upon design approval, proceed with development.
+The technical document will be shared with the documentation team for public documentation preparation.

+## Pull Request Approval Process

+We strive to review all pull requests promptly and may suggest improvements or alternatives.

+Include in your pull request:

-- Break down your PR into manageable and readable PRs, and multiple clear commits.
+- Break down your PR into manageable commits and add a descriptive PR title and thorough description, including screenshots if applicable.
+- Ensure code adheres to our formatting and usage standards (`npm run format` and `npm run lint`)
+- Testing:
+    - Detail your test cases comprehensively.
+PRs lacking tests will not be reviewed.
+    - Include unit and functional tests.
+    - Test your feature in the [Sandbox](https://github.com/adobe/alloy/wiki/Running-the-sandbox-locally-over-HTTPS-on-Mac-OS).
+- Make sure the PR merges cleanly with the latest main.
-- You need 3 approvals from the Core Web SDK team to get your PR approved.
+- Obtain 3 approvals from the Core Web SDK team to have your PR approved.
-- If you and the Core team cannot agree over a specific concern with the code, Joe (https://github.com/jfkhoury) will be the tie breaker.
+- If a consensus isn’t reached regarding any code concern, Joe will provide the final say.
     - We encourage and enjoy open minded, deep discussions on this team.
 Try your best to propose a design that the whole team agrees with.

-#### Ownership
+## Ownership

-As a contributor, you are not expected to own this feature in case there were bugs or enhancement requests in the future.

-The AEP Web SDK core team will own it.
-For this to work though, we need few things from you:
+While contributors are not expected to maintain the feature post-contribution, for a smooth handover, we require:

-- As mentioned in the previous section, we need a detailed technical documents explaining the feature and architecture.
+- Detailed technical documents explaining the feature and architecture.
-- We need to have as many conversations as needed by the AEP Web SDK core team to fully understand and approve the design.
-- We need to have as many conversations as needed by the AEP Web SDK core team to fully understand and approve the code.
+- Engage in discussions with the AEP Web SDK core team to ensure full understanding and approval of the design and code.

-## Pull Request Approval Process

-We do our best to keep on top of all the pull requests.
-We may suggest some changes, improvements or alternatives.

-Things to add to your pull request:

-- Write a thorough pull request description, include screenshots.
-Describe your bug fix and why it's needed/important in the pull request description.
-- Write out your test cases in as much detail as possible.
-PRs without tests will not be reviewed.
-- Make sure the PR merges cleanly with the latest main.
-- 3 approvals from the Web SDK core team are required to consider your PR approved.